jenkinsci/build-history-manager-plugin/README.md

 ### Optional Actions

-Users can add a list of [Action](./src/main/java/pl/damianszczepanik/jenkins/buildhistorymanager/model/actions/Action.java)s to each rule, in any order as needed.
+Users can add a list of [Action](./src/main/java/pl/damianszczepanik/jenkins/buildhistorymanager/model/actions/Action.java)s to each rule, in any order they need.
 The actions are applied in the order they are defined.

 The actions are: